garnettr/YouTube-API_browserDock/README.md

 > Psssst this is in the que to get rebuilt in react

-I must admit this is a old project but it's still worthy of a proper .MD
+> This was a great final project to end my first ever JS boot-camp.
+I'm writing this README.md years after finishing the project and great looking back at how far I've came and what I've accomplished.

 ## My motivation?

-Practice makes perfect!
+To practice, practice, practice!

+My goal was to learn how to use client side API's and how to work with JSON data.
+I knew once I was able to access the data that the sky was the limit with what I could build.

+developer.google.com provides great documentation on how to get started with YouTubes API.
-This was a great final project to end my first ever JS boot-camp.
+This was a great starting place for everything I needed to get started and through roadblocks.
-I'm writing this README.md years after finishing the project but it's great looking back at how far I've came and what I've accomplished.

-How great was it to practice everything learned in my course all in one project!
-You can tell how good the course was by the level of the project, not bad huh.

-I had so much fun coding this and showing it to all of my peers in the boot camp.

 ## Why I built this project?
-To test the waters with API's and how to use them, so I picked my favorite site of all to practice with.

-Using the YouTube API as my finial project gave me an incredible amount of motivation.
-This made all the nights of working and hurdles easier when you are in love with the API already.
+I wanted to build a great app, that I could use everday.
+Something that would keep me coming back to it.
+Not just a app to test out a new coding pattern and then it's discarded.

+But rather and app that was built around something I already had an interest in.